tplobo/restore-spaces/README.md

    to be set manually by the user (with the mouse) after calling `applyEnvironmentState`.

-1. **Window IDs change when you close/open an app.** The current implementation is able to restore a window to a desired space during `apply` if that window title is the same as it was during the `save` call.
-If the title changes for any reason, that window will not be recognized.

-   In the particular case of apps in which windows can have multiple tabs, the title tends to coincide with the title of the tab currently selected.
-This is taken into account by the module with the `multitab_apps` settings, which specifies for which apps the `save` and `apply` functions may cycle through all tabs of each window to gather a list of titles.
-This is done using a custom function developed in `applescript`.
-Windows are then restored during `apply` by determiing whether they have a counterpart in the saved states, by comparing the current list of tabs with the saved one.
-Thresholds for what is considered a "counterpart" are defined by the `multitab_comparison` setting, by establishing a fraction of the list of tabs that must coincide (regardless of the order).
-Two fractions are defined, for comparing "short" and "long" tab lists, with the number of tabs that switches between them defined in `critical_tab_count`.

-   Unfortunately, the process of cycling through all tabs also loads them, which might be undesireable.
-No workaround has been found yet.

 1. The function `spaces.moveWindowtoSpace` function [stopped working in MacOS 14.5](https://github.com/Hammerspoon/hammerspoon/pull/3638).
 The current solution is to use the Hammerspoon app build by the `gartnera` user in